bayeslife/language-comparisons/javascript-python.md

 ## Running Tests

 - javascript : mocha, jest, ava, riteway - all unit test frameworks which provides ways to express sets of unit tests, with descriptions and expectations.
+Some frameworks try to cater more for setup and teardown support, some are better at storing mocks or input/outputs to be used for subsequent tests.
 ```
 npm install riteway